Georgina Hale: Stage

-In 1965, Hale made her professional debut playing unnamed parts with the Royal Shakespeare Company in 1965.
-She appeared in repertory theatre at Canterbury, Windsor and Ipswich, then at the Playhouse in Liverpool, in 1967, where her parts included the title role in Gigi and Juliet in Romeo and Juliet.
-At the Thorndike Theatre in Leatherhead in October 1975, she played Eliza Doolittle in Pygmalion, followed by a portrayal of Nina in Chekhov's The Seagull at the Playhouse in July 1976, making her West End debut in the production when it transferred to the Duke of York's Theatre in August 1976.
+Hale made her professional debut playing unnamed parts with the Royal Shakespeare Company in 1965.
+She appeared in repertory theatre at Canterbury, Windsor and Ipswich, then at the Liverpool Playhouse, in 1967, where her parts included the title role in Gigi and Juliet in Romeo and Juliet.
+At the Thorndike Theatre in Leatherhead in October 1975, she played Eliza Doolittle in Pygmalion.

+She appeared as Nina in Chekhov's The Seagull at the Derby Playhouse in July 1976, making her West End debut in the production when it transferred to the Duke of York's Theatre in August 1976.
 The Stage review found her performance “tender, thoughtful and charming”.

-Other roles included Marie Caroline David in The Tribades (Hampstead Theatre Club, May 1978); Melanie in Boo Hoo (Open Space Theatre, July 1978); and Bobbi Michele in Neil Simon's Last of the Red Hot Lovers (Royal Exchange, Manchester, April 1979 – transferring to the Criterion Theatre in November 1979).
+Hale played Marie Caroline David in The Tribades by Per Olov Enquist (Hampstead Theatre Club, May 1978); Melanie in Boo Hoo by Philip Magdalany (Open Space Theatre, July 1978); and Bobbi Michele in Last of the Red Hot Lovers by Neil Simon (Royal Exchange, Manchester, April 1979 – transferring to the Criterion Theatre in November 1979).

-In 1981, Hale played the leading role of Josie in Nell Dunn's play Steaming at the Comedy Theatre in London and received a nomination for the 1981 Laurence Olivier Award for Best Comedy Performance.
+Hale starred as Josie in the original production of Steaming (Theatre Royal Stratford East, July 1981 - transferring to the Comedy Theatre in August 1981) and received a Laurence Olivier Award nomination.

 In 1982, she appeared with Annette Crosbie and Richard O'Callaghan in a production of Noël Coward's Star Quality at the Theatre Royal, Bath.
 In April 1983 she starred opposite Glenda Jackson and Gary Oldman in Summit Conference at the Lyric Theatre, London, playing Benito Mussolini's mistress Clara Petacci.
 Later that year, she starred with Colin Blakely, Jane Carr and Paul Eddington in the play Lovers Dancing, directed by Donald McWhinnie, at the Noël Coward Theatre.
 She followed with roles in two productions at The Old Vic: Aricia in Phédre (1984) and Crystal Allen in The Women (1985).

-In 1991, Hale starred opposite Glenda Jackson in Mourning Becomes Electra by Eugene O'Neill,at the Glasgow Citizens Theatre.
+In 1991, Hale starred opposite Glenda Jackson in Mourning Becomes Electra by Eugene O'Neill, at the Glasgow Citizens Theatre.
 In 1993, she appeared in a production of Alan Ayckbourn's Absurd Person Singular at the Theatre Royal, Bath.
 In 1994, she appeared opposite Rupert Everett in a production of Tennessee Williams' The Milk Train Doesn't Stop Here Anymore at the Glasgow Citizens Theatre.
 In 1997, she appeared opposite Alan Bates in Life Support by Simon Gray at the Aldwych Theatre in London.
 Critic Sheridan Morley wrote in The New York Times that Hale, as the bed-bound Gwen, was "supremely touching even in almost total paralysis".